BONNePlayground/DragonFights/README.md

 ## How to install

-1. Place the addon jar in the addons folder of the BentoBox plugin
+1. Place the addon jar in the addons folder of the BentoBox plugin.
+2. Restart the server.
+3. Change DragonFights/config.yml to suit your needs.
-2. Restart the server
+4. Restart the server again.
-3. In game you can change flags that allows to use current addon.

 ## Configuration